thewca/wca-documents/documents/minutes/2019-10-22 WCA Annual Meeting.md

 <b class="text-center">HALL OF FAME</b>

 The Board received a proposal from Daniel Sheppard (WAC Leader) to evaluate a hall of fame for the organization.
-There has not been much progress and discussion will be brought up with the relevant committees and teams regarding the matter
+There has not been much progress and discussion will be brought up with the relevant committees and teams regarding the matter.

 <b class="text-center">ADJOURNMENT</b>